Bazy Tankersley: Background and personal life

 Tankersley was described as having "inherited a love of politics and horses, not necessarily in that order."
 She was born in Chicago, Illinois, on March 7, 1921.
 Her nickname "Bazy" came from how she pronounced the word "baby" when she was a toddler.
 Her father was Joseph Medill McCormick, part-owner of the Chicago Tribune and a Senator from Illinois.
-Her mother, Ruth Hanna McCormick (a daughter of Senator Mark Hanna of Ohio), was a member of the United States House of Representatives from Illinois, serving in the 71st Congress from 1929 to 1931 as a progressive Republican.
+Her mother, Ruth Hanna McCormick was a daughter of Ohio Senator Mark Hanna was a member of the United States House of Representatives from Illinois, serving in the 71st Congress from 1929 to 1931 as a progressive Republican.

-Tankersley was the youngest of three children – her siblings were Katherine ("Katrina"; 1913–2011) and John (1916–1938).
-When Tankersley was four, her father died by suicide, believed to be partly attributed to his defeat for renomination in 1924.
+Tankersley was the youngest of three children, with an elder sister Katherine ("Katrina") and an elder brother John.
+When Tankersley was four, her father committed suicide, believed to be partly attributed to his defeat for renomination in 1924.
 Her mother remarried in 1932 to Albert Gallatin Simms, a lawyer, banker and congressman from New Mexico.

 Tankersley spent part of her childhood on her mother's Rock River dairy farm in Byron, Illinois.
 She later moved to the Southwest with her mother and stepfather, living initially at a ranch owned by Simms in Albuquerque, New Mexico, then moving in 1937 to the Trinchera Ranch, a 250,000 acre property in Colorado that her mother had purchased.
 Tankersley attended a boarding school in Virginia and spent summers in the West.
 Her love of horses in general and the Arabian horse in particular came from those years: "Right away, my stepfather bought me a cow pony, and I wore it out ...
 So my mother got me a 3/4 Arabian that I couldn't wear out."
 She also showed horses on the East Coast in the 1930s.
 Her interest in Arabian horses led her to meeting several major breeders of the time, including Jimmie Dean of Traveler's Rest, Roger Selby, W. R. Brown and Carl Raswan.

 Tankersley did not complete high school, and she later said "I virtually had no education."
 Nonetheless, she studied genetics at Vermont's Bennington College between 1939 and 1941 without completing a degree.
 While there, she gained some notoriety for genetic studies she conducted by raising fruit flies in her dorm room.
 In 2004, she was awarded an honorary doctorate in Humane Letters from the University of Arizona.